enochpark89/2021_python-django_airbnb/README.md

 ## 1.3 Test the Bubble

 -  Though the tutorial is telling people to use django-admin startproject, there is a better way to form an application.

--  Run _django-admin startproject config_
+1. Run _django-admin startproject config_
--  We have two folders (config, manage.py) > Take it ouside the config folder and delete the config folder that holds two files (config and manage.py).
+2. We have two folders (config, manage.py) > Take it ouside the config folder and delete the config folder that holds two files (config and manage.py).

--  Linter: looks at your code and tries to foresee the errors that might come up in the future.
-   -  Flask 8 and pylint
+**Additional packages**: - Linter: looks at your code and tries to foresee the errors that might come up in the future. - Flask 8 and pylint - Formatter - Black: install Black - recommend which codes to format. - PEP8: A style guide that is recommended for a clean code.
--  Formatter
-   -  Black: install Black - recommend which codes to format.
--  PEP8: A style guide that is recommended for a clean code.
-DOS AND DON'T (_Please read the documentation_)
+_For do DOs AND DON'T, (Please read the documentation)_

 ## 1.4 First look at Django

--  **init** everytime you make a file you need to have **init.py**.
+**init.py**: A starting point; init.py is needed to Everytime you make a file you need to have **init.py**.
--  settings.py: everything is set up in the beginning to make the application that Django gives us. such as admin, auth, contenttypes, sessions, messages, static files, and middlewares, WSGI, DB.
+**settings.py**: Everything is set up in the beginning to make the application that Django gives us.
+(Admin, Auth, ContentTypes, Sessions, Messages, Static Files, and Middlewares, WSGI, and DB.)
--  Django comes with files and comments.
-These comments are very valuable because it explains about the pre-setting that is created.
+_Tip: Django comes with files and comments.
+These comments are very valuable because it explains about the pre-setting that is created._
--  Django documentation: Django documentations are available to all in the setting file.
-It shows the source, many of the things are done for us such as common password check and everything. look for things that you don't understand.
-Then, you just need to click on it.
-IF you have a question on anything, you can just click to see the detailed documentation.
+**Django documentation**: Django documentations are available to all in the setting file. - CTRL click to see the detail of the files. - Look at comments to understand what files do.

--  **Manage.py**: have many commands.
+**Manage.py**: have many commands.
 If you hover your mouse on, click command or control and you can enter into the related file.

 -  Run _python manage.py runserver_ to start the server.
 The default localhost is 8000. (http://localhost:8000/)

-   -  If you save any of the files, it will update the changed information.
+   -  Afterwards, if you save any of the files, it will update the changed information.
    -  "/admin" shows an administrator page.
 It requires a login.

--  Run _python manage.py migrate_ > Then, run the server.
+-  Run _python manage.py migrate_ > Chan ges on the DB is adjusted
--  The Django administration will show.
-If you DO NOT have the user account, it is not going to allow access.

-_Always check whether you are running the server_
+   _Tip: Always check whether you are running the server_

 -  To create a super user, you run _python manage.py createsuperuser_
--  You can create an admin account in like 2 seconds, and work on the administrative things.
-Everything is ready for you.

 ## 1.5 Django Migrations